 This is something I don't fully understand, so it's hard for me to summarize it or find the shortest relevant quote to share with you.
 Sorry.[TL;DR]

-Keybase sounds a little bit like a
+Keybase sounds a little bit like a filesystem similar to IPFS

 , but with encryption built-in and made super easy.
 You don't have to know someone's Keybase account info to connect with them.
 You can create encrypted, shared files/folders with someone who doesn't even have a Keybase account.
 If you only know them on Twitter, you can use their Twitter account name, and Keybase will allow them (and you?) to link the Twitter handle to their Keybase account (when they finally create one).

 For more info, check out this page on Keybase, which is more colorful and has lots of pictures and visually pleasing things and is written by someone who knows what they're talking about:https://keybase.io/i...e-keybase-filesystem[/TL;DR]

 It has public directories shared with everyone as well as private ones, shared with no one or only the people you select.

 Public, signed directories for everyone in the world

 You can now write data in a very special place:

 Every file you write in there is signed.
 There's no manual signing process, no taring or gzipping, no detached sigs.
 Instead, everything in this folder appears as plaintext files on everyone's computers.
 You can even open /keybase/public/yourname in your Finder or Explorer and drag things in.

 This is your own encrypted folder, just for you: